odoo/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

       be checked if the state `done` is true.

       .. tip::
-         QWeb does not create attributes computed with the `t-att` directive it it evaluates to a falsy value.
+         QWeb does not create attributes computed with the `t-att` directive if it evaluates to a falsy value.

    #.
 Add a callback props `toggleState`.